nehanavrange/LearningJava/README.md

 -> The  @SpringBootApplication annotation is equivalent to using @Configuration, @EnableAutoConfiguration, and @ComponentScan with their default attributes.

 -> Spring boot enables the developer to use a single annotaion instead of using multiple.
-But Spring provided loosely coupled features that we can ise for individual annotation as per our project.
+But Spring provided loosely coupled features that we can use for individual annotation as per our project.

 -> @Configuration: which helps you in identyfing  your beans for a  particular spring dependency injection.